dealingwith/values/values.md

 ### Giving

 To give financially as much as I am able.
+I try to give away 10% of my net income.

 ## Assuming the Best